 Elbert joined DBS as Head of Specialised Corporate and Investment Banking in 2007 and has been Chief Risk Officer of DBS since October 2008.
 Before joining DBS, he was Head of Debt Products Origination, Asia for ING Bank.
-He has previously held the position of Head of Counterparty Risk, Country Risk, Risk Research and Modelling for ING Group in Amsterdam.
+He has previously held the position of Head of Counterparty Risk.
+Country Risk.
+Risk Research and Modelling for ING Group in Amsterdam.
 Prior to that, Elbert worked for Barclays and ABN AMRO.

-Chng Sok HuiChief Financial Officer
+Chng Sok Hui Chief Financial Officer

 Sok Hui is a career DBS banker.
 She joined DBS in 1983 and was appointed CFO in October 2008.
-Prior to her current role, Sok Hui was Head of Risk Management for six years.
-She is the Supervisor of DBS Bank (China) Board and serves on the boards of the Bank of the Philippine Islands, Housing and Development Board, the Singapore Accounting Standards Council and the Tax Advisory Committee.
+Prior to her current role,

-Tan Kong KhoonConsumer Banking Group
+Tan Kong Khoon Consumer Banking Group